 For Iraqi/Afghan immigrants who acquire SI Status while already in the U.S., the date of eligibility for RCA/RMA (their "entry" date) is the date they are granted SI Status.
-Until Iraqis/Afghans in parole or some other non-immigrant status become SI with documentation of this status, they are not is not eligible for RCA/RMA.
+Until Iraqis/Afghans in parole or some other non-immigrant status become SI with documentation of this status, they are not eligible for Refugee Cash Assistance and Refugee Medical Assistance, Refugee Support Services.

-7. Lawful Permanent Residents (LPR) (i.e. green card holders)
+7. Lawful Permanent Residents (LPR) (i.e., green card holders)